ISISComputingGroup/lewis-ess/docs/developer_guide/writing_devices.rst

 is the case for the ``stop``-command.

 You may have noticed that ``stop`` is not a method of the interface.
-:class:`~lewis.adapters.stream.StreamAdapter` tries to resolve the supplied method names in multiple ways.
-First it checks its own members, then it checks the members of the device it owns (accessible in the interface via the ``device``-member) and adds forwarders to itself if possible.
-If the method name can not be found in either the device or the adapter, an error is produced, which minimizes the likelihood of typos.
+:class:`~lewis.adapters.stream.StreamInterface` tries to resolve the supplied method names in multiple ways.
+First it checks its own members, then it checks the members of the device it owns (accessible in the interface via the ``device``-member) and binds to the appropriate method.
+If the method name can not be found in either the device or the interface, an error is produced, which minimizes the likelihood of typos.
 The definitions in the interface always have precedence, this is intentionally done so that device behavior can be overridden later on with minimal changes to the code.